alekseevaiana/meals_planner/README.md

 # Meals Planner (prototype)

 The App helps to plan meals for several days.
 You can already create new meals, search them by ingredients, and put some meals into the plan!
-The App doesn't have a backend yet, but now the data is stored on the local storage.
+The App doesn't have a backend yet.
+The data is stored on the local storage.
 It is developing App in the early stage and it is prototyping for mobile screens for now.
 In the future, I plan to develop grocery list and pantry list pages to better understand what product do you need to buy for a week.

 ## Demo